rahulgopinath/rahulgopinath.github.io/_posts/2024-01-20-hosting-activitypub-instance-for-free.markdown

     --manual --preferred-challenges http certonly
 ```

-iii) Provide <mydomain>.freemyip.com as the domain name if asked.
-It will ask you to place a file <filename> inside the root directory of nginx followed by .well-known/acme-challenge/ with a value <the value>.
-The root directory is typically at /var/www/html.
+iii) Provide `<mydomain>.freemyip.com` as the domain name if asked.
+It will ask you to place a file `<filename>` inside the root directory of nginx followed by `.well-known/acme-challenge/` with a value `<the value>`.
+The root directory is typically at `/var/www/html`.
 So, you have to create the directory, and place the file.

 ```
 mkdir -p /var/www/html.well-known/acme-challenge/